A day in Stratford-upon-Avon with the Shakespeare Birthplace Trust

 You can also enjoy the Method in Madness and Living with History exhibitions.

-Method in Madness delves into medicinal practice and use in late 16th and early 17th century.
+Method in Madness delves into medicinal practice and use in the late 16th and early 17th centuries.
 It details how John Hall would have worked and how doctors understood the body and mind to function during this time.

 Here, you will learn about medical advancements, see the garish tools used to operate and authentic apothecary and uroscopy stations.